QUICK SUMMARY:

 Where to Find All This Information?

-You have two sources at your disposal.
-One delivers the most accurate insights unquestionably, and the other requires you to assume a lot about your clients.
+You have multiple data sources at your disposal.
+Some deliver accurate insights unquestionably, and others may require some assumptions about your target clients.

-The most valuable data source for your client profile is, of course, your best clients—current and former.
+The most valuable data source for your client profile is, of course, your best clients—including any current or past client.

 If you want to attract similar people, it makes sense to mirror the client profile of the best clients you've ever had.